janekolszak/rememberme/README.md

 # RememberMe [![Build Status](https://travis-ci.org/janekolszak/rememberme.svg?branch=master)](https://travis-ci.org/janekolszak/rememberme)
 Go implementation of persistent login cookies.
 The implementation idea is described [here](https://paragonie.com/blog/2015/04/secure-authentication-php-with-long-term-persistence#title.2)

+The library uses [gorilla sessions](http://www.gorillatoolkit.org/pkg/sessions) for saving cookies on user site.
+Part of the persistant login information is stored on a server side in a dedicated Store.
+There are two store implementations available out of the box:
+- SQL database store
+- RethinkDB store

 ## Usage
 ### Initialization
 ```go